vanus-labs/docs/content/vanus-connect/connector-guides/source/labeling/setup.md

 # Labeling

-This guide contains information to set up a Labeling Source in Vanus Cloud.
+This guide contains information to set up a Labeling Source in Vanus Connect.

 ## Introduction